The History of Parliament: House of Lords

-The History had not originally looked at the House of Lords, but in April 1999 launched a project under Dr Ruth Paley to produce a comprehensive account of its history.
+The History had not originally looked at the House of Lords, but in April 1999 launched a project under Ruth Paley to produce a comprehensive account of its history.
 The first five-volume set (an introductory volume and four volumes of biographies), covering the period 1660–1832, was published in 2016.

 History of Parliament Online

 The History of Parliament Online website is a project of the Institute of Historical Research at the School of Advanced Study, University of London.

 Reception

 The first appearance of the History in 1964 occasioned many reviews.
 The Times Literary Supplement review (anonymous but by J. P. Carswell) described the books as "magnificent", but some reviewers were animated by their own feuds with Namier and felt that the books had been limited by their determination to profile MPs individually rather than collectively.
 A. J. P. Taylor was the most quoted critic, writing in The Observer that the books were not a history but undigested raw material for one, and that many of the MPs profiled were of no importance in their own day.
 The 1715–1754 section was praised by J. C. D. Clark, who wrote of "Cruickshanks' pioneering work on the Tories" that demonstrated that the Tory party survived well into the eighteenth century and was heavily involved in Jacobitism.
 The introductory surveys to the 1558–1603 and 1660–1690 sections were criticised for being too brief.
 However, the more recent publications of 1790–1820, 1386–1421 and 1690–1715 (which have been longer) have been widely praised.